Vinayhn93/Applied-Machine-Learning/README.md

 # Machine-Learning
-Implementing the machine learning models on real the world Data set
+Implementing the machine learning models on the real world data set